 Photo by Debbie Castro

 My early memories were tinged with the unspoken trauma of war.
-My favourite bedtime story from my Babcia (Granny) was about her house burning down during the Russian/German front crossing Wilno in 1944.
+A favourite bedtime story from my Babcia (Granny) was about her house burning down during the Russian/German front crossing Wilno in 1944.
 I have survived Polish Saturday School, many Akademie (shows), and am active in harcerstwo (Polish scouting).
 I’ve always been interested in history, have a degree in it and have carried out research on Poles in the UK and in Poland.
 Somehow, I have even managed to receive an MBE for my labours in Polish scouting.

 I love all things beautiful.
 Cooking Polish food takes me back to my childhood and connects me with many friends with roots in Poland or who have arrived more recently.
 I adore projects and this is one which I hope you will agree, links people of Polish heritage together.
 There’s something very special about having grown up with an identity that was on the whole, forged in the home.